Windows Fatal error is a common but most problematic error encountered by the users from time to time.

 If you are attempting to boot up your Windows PC this fatal error may be exhibited by NTLDR, which restricts the computer from successfully starting up.

-Both NTLDR and BOOT.INI error are very crucial components of Windows boot process:
+Both NTLDR and BOOT.INI error are very crucial components of the Windows boot process:

-BOOT.INI helps to store all the list of installed operating system and the NTLDR is used in generating boot time menu that offers the selection of an OS.
+BOOT.INI helps to store all the list of installed operating system and the NTLDR is used in generating a boot-time menu that offers the selection of an OS.
 Some of these errors are as follows:

 - NTLDR: Fatal Error 256 reading BOOT.INI

 - NTLDR: Fatal Error 4096 reading BOOT.INI

 - NTLDR: Fatal Error 2952 reading BOOT.INI etc.

 Causes Behind the Occurrence of the Fatal Error: